EDharmasiri/MovieLens-100k-Movie-Recommendation-and-Rating-Prediction/README.md

 We have designed an Item-Item Collaborative Filtering (Weighted-Average) model, a Gradient Boosting (Ensemble Learning) model and a Latent Factor (Matrix Factorisation) model.

 The Item-Item Collaborative Filtering model is aceesible from the 'Item-Item Prediction' notebook. \
-The Gradient Boosting model is accessible from the 'XGBoost Rating Classifier' notebook.
+The Gradient Boosting model is accessible from the 'XGBoost Rating Classifier' notebook.\
+The Latent Factor Model (Matrix Factorization) is accessible from the "100kMovLen_CF_Matrix Factorization_ratePrediction" notebook